wpzoom/recipe-card-blocks-by-wpzoom/readme.txt

 == Changelog ==
+= 2.7.7 =
+* Added option to Recipe Settings page to enter the id of the section before which you want to display the Jump and Print buttons in a post/page built with Elementor.
+If the id is not provided, the buttons will display at the top of `the_content` filter.

 = 2.7.6 =
 * Fixed issue with Jump and Print buttons showing on pages where recipe block is not included